6 The logic of multi-stage decision processes: Richard Bellman and the principle of recursive optimization

 - Richard Bellman’s Dynamic Programming (1957), which introduced and defined the principle of optimality and sequential decision-making

-- Foundational examples that demonstrate the breadth and power of dynamic programming
+- Why a small set of foundational examples reveals the breadth and power of dynamic programming

-- Real-world applications across machine learning, artificial intelligence, and beyond
+- How dynamic programming applies to real-world applications in machine learning, artificial intelligence, and large-scale optimization

-- The Bellman equation, Markov decision processes, and the enduring challenges of scale—the “curse of dimensionality”
+- How the Bellman equation and Markov decision processes reveal the enduring challenges of scale—the “curse of dimensionality”

 6.1 The dynamic programming paradigm